some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-The length field defines the size element and padding in bytes and does not include the size of the length field and type field.
+The length field defines the size of the element and padding in bytes and does not include the size of the length field and type field.

 .. feat_req:: 🎯
     :id: feat_req_someip_564